Owain Jones discusses the cultural significance of tattoos in Japan

 Rugby World Cup – Tattoos

-Tattoos are a fashion accessory for millions of Britons who admire the inkings of superstars David Beckham, Conor McGregor and LeBron James and there are a fair few rugby players who have chosen to cover their torsos in body art; from England duo Courtney Lawes and Jack Nowell to world famous stars, Sonny Bill Williams and Israel Folau.
+Tattoos are a fashion accessory for millions of Britons who admire the inkings of superstars David Beckham, Conor McGregor and LeBron James and there are a fair few rugby players who have chosen to cover their torsos in body art; from England duo Courtney Lawes and Jack Nowell to world famous stars like All Black Sonny Bill Williams.
 Tattoos, however, are interpreted differently all over the world and in the far East they are widely associated with the Yakuza, Japan’s organised crime syndicates, which still number around 40,000 people in the country.

 World Cup organisers are mindful that players and fans are respectful to Japanese culture and traditions while spending time in the country and for their part organisers have promised fans they will not run out of beer.
 To avoid misunderstandings, they have been advised to wear vests when swimming or bathing to avoid causing offence.
 There have previously been instances of heavily inked tourists not being admitted into the countries many hot pools by owners on account of their body art.